Louis Antoine de Saint-Just: Arrest of the Girondins

 During the time that Saint-Just was working on the constitution, dramatic political warfare was taking place.
 The sans-culottes—deemed "the people" by many radicals, and represented by the Paris Commune—had grown antipathetic to the moderate Girondins.
 On 2 June 1793, in a mass action supported by National Guardsmen, they surrounded the Convention and arrested the Girondin deputies.
 The other deputies—even the Montagnards, who had long enjoyed an informal alliance with the sans-culottes—resented the action but felt compelled politically to permit it.
 The Girondin leader, Jacques Pierre Brissot, was indicted for treason and scheduled for trial, but the other Brissotins were imprisoned (or pursued) without formal charges.
 The Convention debated their fate and the political disorder lasted for weeks.
 Saint-Just had previously remained silent about the Girondins, but now clearly stood with Robespierre who had been thoroughly opposed to most of them for a long time.
 When the initial indictment by the Committee was served, it was Saint-Just who delivered the report to the Convention.

 In its secret negotiations, the Committee of Public Safety was initially unable to form a consensus concerning the jailed deputies, but as some Girondins fled to the provinces and attempted to incite an insurrection, its opinion hardened.
 By early July, Saint-Just was able to address the Convention with a lengthy report in the name of the Committee.
 His damning attack left no room for any further conciliation.
 The Girondins' trials must proceed, he said, and any verdicts must be severe.
 The proceedings dragged on for months, but Brissot and twenty of his allies were eventually condemned and sent to the guillotine on 31 October 1793.
-Saint-Just used their situation to gain approval for intimidating new laws, culminating in the Law of Suspects (17 September 1793) which gave the Committee vast new powers of arrest and punishment.
+Saint-Just used their situation to gain approval for intimidating new laws, culminating in the Law of Suspects (17 September 1793) which gave the Committee vast new powers of arrest and influence.